List of Transjakarta corridors

 Almost all Transjakarta services operate from 05.00 to 22.00.
 The night-time service that is called AMARI (Angkutan malam hari or night transport) operate from 22.00 to 05:00 in all main BRT corridors and select Mikrotrans feeder routes.
-AMARI corridors pass through the same route and stop at all the same stations as each's daytime counterpart, except Corridor 12 (late-night service only serves Penjaringan–Sunter Kelapa Gading, with omitted stations being served by Corridors 9 and 10) and 13 (CBD Ciledug station closes at night).
+AMARI corridors pass through the same route and stop at all the same stations as each's daytime counterpart, except Corridor 12 (late-night service only serves Penjaringan–Sunter Kelapa Gading, with omitted stations being served by Corridors 9 and 10) and Corridor 13 (CBD Ciledug BRT station closes at night).
 Though it is branded a bus rapid transit system, some main corridors have sections that lack dedicated bus lanes, for example, the Corridor 2 extension into Bekasi city (the first line to extend past the city limit, but since has been converted to a non-BRT service), negatively impacting the headway.
 Corridor 13 is the only main BRT corridor to cross the administrative border of Jakarta, with three of its easternmost stations located in city of Tangerang.

 In December 2015, the Institute for Transportation and Development Policy (ITDP) announced that 6 corridors out of the then 12 corridors won bronze category in the international standards.
 There are 4 standard categories, being Basic Bus Rapid Transit (BRT), Bronze BRT, Silver BRT and Gold BRT.
 The six corridors to achieve the category were Corridor 1 (Blok M–Kota), Corridor 2 (Pulogadung–Harmoni, now Pulo Gadung – Monumen Nasional), Corridor 3 (Kalideres–Pasar Baru, now Kalideres–Monumen Nasional), Corridor 5 (Ancol–Kampung Melayu), Corridor 6 (Ragunan–Dukuh Atas, now Ragunan–Galunggung), and Corridor 9 (Pinang Ranti–Pluit).